Welcome to TC West Senior High School! Below are a few things you may want to know as you begin your high school journey

 Can Freshmen Take Driver Education?

 Teens must be 14 years and 8 months old to begin segment one of driver education.
-TCAPS does not offer driver education programs, but many local companies rent our facilities for after school diver's ed classes.
+TCAPS does not offer driver education programs, but many local companies rent our facilities for after school driver's ed classes.

 What Does Early College Look Like?

 Freshmen should indicate their interest to their counselor during the spring of 2018.
 Students who sign up for early college will take two classes during their sophomore year at WSH.
 During their junior and senior years they will attend classes off campus.

 Can Freshmen Test Out of a Class?